gtk-rs/gir/book/src/config/api.md

 # The default value to used for the `Default` implementation.
 It only
 # works for flags and enums.
 You have to pass the "GIR" member name.
 default_value = "fill"
+# Change the name of the generated trait to e.g avoid naming conflicts
+trait_name = "TraitnameExt"
 # In case you don't want to generate the documentation for this type.
 generate_doc = false
     # define overrides for function